raadu/kothaythaki/README.md

 # Introduction
 KothayThaki - Find which Dhaka City Corporation your area belongs to.<br/>
-Dhaka City Corporation data is used.
+Dhaka City Corporation open-sourced data is used.
 You can contribute to the dataset [HERE](https://github.com/raadu/dhaka-city-corporation-data).<br/>

-Created using React.js
+Created using React.js <br/>
 Check [React Documentation](https://reactjs.org/docs/getting-started.html) for help.

 # Installation